 The needles can remain in your ear for up to seven days, or if they fall out then they are “done.”

 Once a day, have a partner or friend check the needles.
 If any redness or pain develops at the local needle, remove it by twisting clockwise and counter clockwise, while pulling gently.
-Removing during/after a warm shower can facilitate needle removal.
+Removing during/after a warm shower or placing a warm damp cloth on the ear can facilitate needle removal.

 Questions/Concerns contact: firstname.lastname@example.org

 Acupuncture Cancellation Policy